The revised guide to TRAIGA 2.0, the Texas Responsible AI Governance Act

 creation of a state ai council

-HB 1709 would create an Artificial Intelligence Council, with rulemaking authority, administratively attached to the Governor’s Office.
+TRAIGA would create the Texas Artificial Intelligence Council, with rulemaking authority, administratively attached to the Texas Department of Information Resources.
 The Council’s purpose is to:

 Ensure AI systems are ethical and in the public’s best interest and do not harm public safety or individual freedom.